Q: Do I need to be vaccinated and/or boosted from COVID-19 to attend the program?

 Q: What are the program's hours?

-A: Classes meet Monday–Thursday, 9 a.m.–6 p.m.
-Hours on Friday are variable, but are also scheduled during that time frame.
+A: Classes meet Monday–Friday, 9 a.m.–6 p.m.
 Evenings and weekends are free.
 Please note: Arranging rehearsal time outside of regularly scheduled class hours is essential to successfully completing the STC.

 Q: What is the daily class schedule?

 A: Typically, a student will attend a variety of classes on any given day and throughout the course of the week, including Acting, Movement, Voice, Speech and the Actor, Improvisation, Clowning, Text, Audition Technique, and Conservatory Hours (talkbacks with prominent actors, directors, and others working in the industry).
 Acting classes last between two to four hours; other classes last two hours.
-The day also includes one 15-minute break and a 45-minute lunch break.
+The day may include one thirty-minute break and a one-hour lunch break.
 Students will find it necessary to schedule rehearsal time outside of class in order to work on scenes, monologues, etc. Total in-class time per week is approximately 32 hours.

 Q: Are fee waivers available to cover my application fee?